sosy-lab/benchexec/doc/run-results.md

 - **walltime**: Wall time of run in seconds, as decimal number with suffix "s" ([more information](resources.md#wall-time)).
 - **memory** (from `runexec`) / **memUsage** (from `benchexec`):
     Peak memory consumption of run in bytes ([more information](resources.md#memory)).
+- **blkio-read**, **blkio-write**: Number of bytes read and written to block devices, as decimal number with suffix "B".
+    This depends on the `blkio` cgroup and is still experimental.
+    The value might not accurately represent disk I/O due to caches or if virtual block devices such as LVM, RAID, RAM disks etc. are used.
 - **returnvalue**: The return value of the process (between 0 and 255).
     Not present if process was killed.
 - **exitsignal**: The signal with which the process was killed (if any).